hannesdatta/thesis-guide/content/contact/_index.md

 ### Getting in touch

 Not my student and still want to get in touch?
-Then please use this form:
+Then please email me at [h.datta@tilburguniversity.edu](mailto:h.datta@tilburguniversity.edu), or use the form below.